 Assists in the writing of various publications and web-based materials.

 Serves as a Housing & Residence Life representative to various academic and administrative offices and committees within the University.

 Meets regularly with close campus partners, including The College, Student Wellness, Student Disability Services, Title IX Office, UCPD, and UChicago Dining.

 Supervises and evaluates the housing systemâ™s professional and support staff.
 Prepares and implements housing and dining assignment policies and procedures.

 Participates in the selection, training, and management of the Residence Life team.
 Participates in the selection of faculty Resident Masters.

 Professional live-in work experience in student housing.

-Willingness and ability to live full time in a residence hall.
-Assistant Director staff are required to live in the residence halls and may do so with or without a spouse or significant other and their respective children.
+Live full-time in a residence hall; Assistant Director staff are required to live in the residence halls and may do so with or without a spouse or significant other and their respective children.